makersacademy/chitter-challenge/README.md

 So I researched the sessions functionality in Sinatra which allows us to create a session associated with the user's ID number after they login.
 Then, in the homepage route, we simplt have to check the session[:user_id] value and return a different HTML page if that value is not nil (ie, a user is logged in).

-Goin further, I will look into the Bcrypt password encryption
+Going further, I will look into the Bcrypt password encryption

+## Process
+I first designed the table schema for users and peeps.
+Then created and test drove the model and repository classes for both Users and Peeps.
+These repository classes allow our application to interact with the database through the PG gem and PostgreSQL.
+Then I began designing the routes for our sinatra application and test drove those one by one.

 ## How to use